 "You sensed it wasn't him."

-"Uh, yeah," he scoffs, rolling his eyes.
-"The guy was good –" something about him almost seemed familiar, actually – "but not that good."
+"Uh, yeah," he scoffs, rolling his eyes even as he looks away.
+"The guy was good – but not that good."

 He waits for a reply, but Castiel is staring blankly off somewhere, his jaw set and stiff as though it's doing some hard thinking about the merits of being a jaw.
 After a long and boring second the angel finally loosens it and sighs uncharacteristically, as if he's just seen the end of a reality show or come to some sort of life-defining decision.